dougeby/IntuneDocs/intune/multi-factor-authentication.md

 To require MFA when a device is enrolled, follow these steps:

+[!Important]
+>You must have an Azure Active Directory Premium P1 or above assigned to your users to implement this policy.

 >[!Important]
 >Do not configure **Device based access rules** for Microsoft Intune enrollment.